 Highlights: 24/7 security, Dubai’s top schools, lush landscapes, and the Montgomerie Golf Club.

 Celebrities, CEOs, and royal family members call Emirates Hills home, making it one of the most expensive residential areas in Dubai.
+Emirates Hills also consistently ranks among the best gated communities in Dubai, prized for privacy and exclusivity.

 3. Downtown Dubai — The Heart of Opulence